-During the menstrual cycle, an egg is released from the woman's ovary and travels down the fallopian tube.
+During the menstrual cycle, an egg is released from one of the woman's ovaries and travels down the fallopian tube.

-The egg lives for only 24 hours after ovulation, therefore a sperm has to meet the egg now in order for pregnancy to happen.
-This doesn't mean that you have to have sex on the day of ovulation - sperm can survive in the fallopian tubes for several days after sex and still fertilise the egg when it's released from the ovary.
+The egg only lives for 24 hours after ovulation, and a sperm must meet the egg within that period for pregnancy to happen.
+However, this doesn't mean that you have to have sex on the day of ovulation, as sperm can survive in the fallopian tubes for several days after sex and still fertilise the egg when it's released from the ovary.

 When does ovulation happen?

-It's difficult to pinpoint exactly when ovulation happens, unless you're practising fertility awareness.
-But in most women, ovulation usually happens 10-16 days before the start of the next period.
+It's difficult to pinpoint exactly when ovulation happens, unless you're practising fertility awareness ( FPA guide to natural family planning).
+However, in most women, ovulation usually happens 10-16 days before the start of her next period.

 The menstrual cycle is counted from the first day of a woman's period.
+This is day one.
 Some time after her period she will ovulate, then 10-16 days after this she will have her next period.
 The average cycle takes 28 days, but shorter or longer cycles are normal.

 "If your cycle is 35 days long, you're not going to be fertile on day 14 of your cycle.
 You're more likely to be fertile around days 19 to 25.
-If you have a shorter cycle, for example 23 days, you might ovulate around day seven to 13."
+If you have a shorter cycle, for example 23 days, you might ovulate around days 7 to 13."

 Sperm can survive in a woman's body for several days after sex.
-If you want to get pregnant, having sex every couple of days will mean there's always sperm waiting in the Fallopian tubes to meet the egg when it's released.
+If you want to get pregnant, having sex every couple of days will mean there are always sperm waiting in the fallopian tubes to meet the egg when it's released.

 To avoid pregnancy, use contraception.
-There are many methods of contraception.
-Condoms are the only method that help protect against both pregnancy and sexually transmitted infections.
+There are many methods of contraception you can choose from.
+Condoms are the only method that help protect against both pregnancy and sexually transmitted infections (STIs).

 "A woman who doesn't want to become pregnant shouldn't take the risk," says Belfield.